marrink-lab/bentopy/README.md

 ### Prerequisites

-As of now, _bentopy_ requires a [Rust][rust] compiler to be installed.
+_bentopy_ uses [Rust][rust] to speed up some I/O operations of large files.
+Hence, a Rust compiler is required during installation.
 To check whether this is the case, you can run

 ```console
 cargo --version
 ```

 If it is not present, [you can install it][rust-installation] by any means you prefer.
-Generally, installation through _rustup_ is most convenient.
+Installation through [_rustup_][rust-rustup] is very convenient.

 ### Install _bentopy_ through _pip_ directly